“What is a resistor?” she asked.

 It’s actually a pretty boring device.
 If you add some voltage to it, nothing really happens.
 Well, maybe it gets warm, but that’s it.

-BUT, by using resistors, you can design your circuit to have the currents and voltages that you want to have in your circuit.
+But, by using resistors, you can design your circuit to have the currents and voltages that you want to have in your circuit.
+And in electronics, everything happens because of currents and voltages:

-So the resistor gives the designer control over his circuit!
+So the resistor gives you, the designer of circuits, control over what happens in the circuit!
 How about that?

 Learn To Work With Resistors